oeed/Luo/README.md

 # Luo

-Basically if Luo and Swift met each other at a club one night and Lua got pregnant.
+Basically if Lua and Swift met each other at a club one night and Lua got pregnant.